tmattio/spin-templates/cli/template/CONTRIBUTING.md

 ├── test/
 |   Unit tests and integration tests for {{ project_name }}.
 │
-├── test_runner/
-|   Source for the test runner's binary.
-|
 ├── dune-project
 |   Dune file used to mark the root of the project and define project-wide parameters.
 |   For the documentation of the syntax, see https://dune.readthedocs.io/en/stable/dune-files.html#dune-project